Caldwell Zoo in Tyler Texas

 Caldwell Zoo is open daily Mondays through Sundays, except Thanksgiving, Christmas and New Year’s Day.

 And the zoo continues to grow and evolve!
 It has been announced that the zoo's South American Region will undergo a complete transformation, including the addition of more animals.
-Construction is scheduled to start in early 2022, with plans to open the updated region in the spring of 2023.
+Construction started in early 2022.

 As a member of the Association of Zoos and Aquariums (AZA) and the World Association of Zoos and Aquariums (WAZA), the Caldwell Zoo is an accredited institution, and participates in many breeding projects.
 Animals born at the zoo include giraffes, flamingoes, black rhinoceros, giant anteaters, and many others.